Last updated on June 13th, 2020

 How Much Does Capture One Cost?

-- Students receive a 65% discount on Capture One Pro software.
+Students receive a 65% discount off the Capture One Pro subscription plan.

 In addition, Capture One comes with a free 30-day trial.

-Sign-up for a Capture One promo code of 10% off.
+Sign-up for a Capture One promo code of 10% off when it’s available.

 For comparison, an Adobe Creative Cloud photography plan costs $10 monthly and includes Lightroom, Photoshop, and their mobile versions.